Subscriptions

 image.png

-Step 4: Enter the username and password provided by Margaret, then click the orange "Log in" button.
+Step 4: Enter the username and password provided by Margaret or your support teacher, then click the orange "Log in" button.

 image.png